What Is Home Equity?

 Assume you purchased a house for $200,000, made a 20 percent down payment, and got a loan to cover the remaining $160,000.
-In this example, your home equity interest is 20 percent of the home’s value: The home is worth $200,000, and you contributed $40,000—or 20 percent of the purchase price.
-You own the home, but you really only "own" $40,000 worth of it.
+In this example, your home equity interest is 20 percent of the property’s value: The property is worth $200,000 and you contributed $40,000—or 20 percent of the purchase price.
+Although you're considered to own the property, you really only "own" $40,000 worth of it.

 Using Home Equity

 Buy your next home: You probably won’t live in the same house forever.
-If you move, you can sell your current home and put that money towards the purchase of your next home.
+If you move, you can sell your current home and put that money toward the purchase of your next home.
 If you still owe money on any mortgages, you won’t get to use all of the money from your buyer, but you’ll get to use your equity.

-Borrow against the equity: You can also get cash and use it for just about anything using a home equity loan (also known as a second mortgage).
-However, it’s wise to put that money towards a long-term investment in your future—paying your current expenses is risky.
+Borrow against the equity: You can also get cash and use it for just about anything with a home equity loan (also known as a second mortgage).
+However, it’s wise to put that money toward a long-term investment in your future—paying your current expenses with a home equity loan is risky.

 Two Types of Home Equity Loans